ibm-cloud-docs/resiliency/ha-redundancy.md

 Global platform services provide common functions that other zonal or regional services depend upon.
 They are control plane only that have the purpose of orchestrating user interfaces, user identities and accounts, access, billing, and so on, across all the {{site.data.keyword.cloud_notm}} global infrastructure.

-The global platform services use global load-balancing strategies to ensure a redundant, highly available platform is available for you to access and manage your cloud services.
+The global platform services use global load-balancing strategies to help ensure a redundant, highly available platform is available for you to access and manage your cloud services.

 If there is an event that impacts availability in the regions that the components of a global platform service are located, the management functions provided by the service can be degraded or not available.